 – More secure: higher levels of control & privacy

-– Pricing depends on deployment model, cloud infrastructure provider, scale of cloud, & other integrated features & services
+– Pricing depends on the deployment model, cloud infrastructure provider, scale of the cloud, and other integrated features and services.

 – More customizations regarding computing, storage, and networking